DataStax-Academy/kubecon2020/README.md

 Notice the `size: 1` in the output again.

 # 4. Running Repairs
 Repairs are a critical anti-entropy operation in Cassandra.
-In the past there were many custom solutions to manage them outside of your main Cassandra Installation.
-In K8ssandra there is a tool called Reaper that eliminates the need for a custom solution.
+In the past, there have been many custom solutions to manage them outside of your main Cassandra Installation.
+In K8ssandra, there is a tool called Reaper that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

 ### ✅  Check the cluster’s health
-Navigate to the url TODO
+Navigate to the url TODO.

-Notice way that the nodes are displayed inside the datacenter inside the cluster.
+Notice way that the nodes are displayed inside the datacenter for the cluster.

 TODO NEED PICTURE

 The color of the nodes indicates the overall load the nodes are experiencing at the current moment.

 ### ✅  Schedule a cluster repair
-On the left hand side notice the schedule menu option.
+On the left hand side, notice the schedule menu option.

 TODO NEED PICTURE

-Click schedule and then set the time for once a week.
-Cassandra best practise is to have one repair complete per week to prevent zombie data from coming back after a deletion.
+Click _Schedule_ and then set the time for once a week.
+A Cassandra best practice is to have one repair complete per week to prevent zombie data from coming back after a deletion.

 TODO VERIFY STEPS

 Notice the new repair added to the list.

 ### ✅  Run a cluster repair
-On the repair job you just configured click the run now button.
+On the repair job you just configured, click the _Run now_ button.

 TODO NEED PICTURE

 Notice the repair job kicking off.

-For more reading on reaper visit [this link](https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6)
+For more reading on Reaper visit [this link](https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6)

 # 5. Backing Up and Restoring Data
 TODO